Man Charged with Attempted Murder After Cop Left Fighting for Life in Hit-and-Run

 • Driving without insurance

-Kajla is scheduled to appear at Reading Magistrates’ Court today, Monday, May 27, to face the charges.
+Kajla is set to appear at Reading Magistrates’ Court today, Monday, May 27, to face the charges.

 • A 38-year-old man, previously held on suspicion of attempted murder and dangerous driving, has been released on bail until August 23.

-• A 43-year-old man arrested for assisting an offender and perverting the course of justice is under investigation.
+• A 43-year-old man arrested for assisting an offender and perverting the course of justice remains under investigation.

-• A 37-year-old woman remains in custody, facing similar allegations.
+• A 37-year-old woman is still in custody facing similar allegations.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.